hss2671/ResukiSU_Action/README_EN.md

 #### ResukiSU Branch or Tag

-[KernelSU 1.0 no longer supports non-GKI kernels](https://github.com/tiann/KernelSU/issues/1705).
-The last supported version is [v0.9.5](https://github.com/tiann/KernelSU/tree/v0.9.5), please make sure to use the correct branch.

-Select the branch or tag of KernelSU:
+Select the branch or tag of ResukiSU:

-- ~~main branch (development version): `KERNELSU_TAG=main`~~
+- main branch (development version): `KERNELSU_TAG=main`
-- Latest TAG (stable version): `KERNELSU_TAG=v0.9.5`
 - Specify the TAG (such as `v0.5.2`): `KERNELSU_TAG=v0.5.2`

 #### ResukiSU Manager signature size and hash

-Customize the size and hash values of the KernelSU manager signature, if you don't need to customize the manager then please leave them empty or fill in the official default values:
+Customize the size and hash values of the ResukiSU manager signature, if you don't need to customize the manager then please leave them empty or fill in the official default values:

 `KSU_EXPECTED_SIZE=0x033b`